open-telemetry/opentelemetry-collector-contrib/exporter/signalfxexporter/README.md

 characters.
 Each nonalphanumeric dimension key character that isn't in this string will be replaced with a `_`.
 - `max_connections` (default = 100):  The maximum number of idle HTTP connection the exporter can keep open.
-- `ingest_tls`: (no default) exposes a list of TLS settings that user can adjust.
+- `ingest_tls`: (no default) exposes a list of TLS settings to establish a secure connection with signafx receiver configured on another collector instance.
-  Needed when secure connection is required between agent and gateway.
   - `ca_file` needs to be set if the exporter's `ingest_url` is pointing to a signalfx receiver with TLS enabled and using a self-signed certificate where its CA is not loaded in the system cert pool.
   Full list of TLS options can be found in the configtls [README](https://github.com/open-telemetry/opentelemetry-collector/tree/main/config/configtls#client-configuration)